srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. Under **Routing query**, replace the existing query with the following:

     ```sql
-    sensorID = "VSTel"
+    sensorID = 'VSTel'
     ```

-    You may recall that the earlier query sent "VSLog" messages to the logging storage.
-This message route will be sending "VSTel" (the telemetry) to the Event Hubs instance.
+    You may recall that the earlier query sent 'VSLog' messages to the logging storage.
+This message route will be sending 'VSTel' (the telemetry) to the Event Hubs instance.

 1. To create the message route, click **Save**.